buildthenmarket/Health-and-Fitness/README.md

 # Fitness, Diet, Health

+- a person needs just three things to be truly happy in this world: someone to love, something to do, and something to hope for.

 ![Health Triangle](<static/The Health Triangle.png>)

 ![make time for health and wellness or make time for illness](<static/Lifestyle Change Meme.png>)